 Some members are required to pay a Part D late enrollment penalty.
-The Part D late enrollment penalty is an additional premium that must be paid for Part D coverage if at any time after your initial enrollment period is over, there is a period of 63 days or more in a row when you did not
+The Part D late enrollment penalty is an additional premium that must be paid for Part D coverage if at any time after your initial enrollment period is over, there is a period of 63 days or more in a row when you did not have Part D or other creditable prescription drug coverage.
+Creditable prescription drug coverage is coverage that meets Medicare's minimum standards since it is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.
+The cost of the late enrollment penalty depends on how long you went without Part D or other creditable prescription drug coverage.
+You will have to pay this penalty for as long as you have Part D coverage.

-The Part D late enrollment penalty is added to your monthly premium.
-When you first enroll in PriorityMedicare Thrive Plus (PPO), we let you know the amount of the penalty.
+When you first enroll in PriorityMedicare Thrive (PPO), we let you know the amount of the penalty.
 If you do not pay your Part D late enrollment penalty, you could lose your prescription drug benefits.